JamFfm/TFTDisplay/README.md

 ## 3. You have to clone the CBPI3 Addon (as long as it is not offical)

-- git clone https://github.com/JamFfm/TFTDisplay.git -b master --single-branch /home/pi/craftbeerpi3/modules/plugins
+(1)-- git clone https://github.com/JamFfm/TFTDisplay.git -b master --single-branch /home/pi/craftbeerpi3/modules/plugins

-or when official
+**or** when official

-- just install from the add-on screen in Craftbeerpi3
+(1)-- just install from the add-on screen in Craftbeerpi3

 # Usage